ipfs-inactive/blog/content/post/071-ipfs-in-web-browsers.md

 * TCP transport improves connectivity - not only by enabling transport interoperability with go-ipfs nodes, but also makes direct browser-to-browser communication within the same network possible
 * UDP sockets enable DNS-based service discovery of go-ipfs in LAN, and we are working on additional browser-to-browser discovery methods that work in offline environments

-By default, our browser extension still expects [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) to be installed, however you can select the experimental option shown below.
-Mind this is an early preview of both a full JS IPFS node and a gateway running in a browser extension.
-Performance and feature set will improve over time.
+By default, our browser extension still expects [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) to be installed, however you can select the experimental option shown below in order to run *a standalone IPFS node* in Brave itself.
+Mind this is an *early preview* of both a full JS IPFS node and a gateway running in a browser extension.
+Performance and features will improve over time.

 ![IPFS configuration option for embedded node using Chrome sockets API in Brave](https://file.globalupload.io/g3217mupyf.png)